zdimension/blog/_posts/2019-02-23-fix-for-the-psy-q-saturn-sdk.md

 ```
 _<center>abc.h</center>_

-This will crash with the following error: `main.c:1: abc.h: No such file or directory`, which is quite strange given that we explicitely told the compiler to look in that `THING` folder.
+This will crash with the following error: `main.c:1: abc.h: No such file or directory`, which is quite strange given that we explicitly told the compiler to look in that `THING` folder.

 What we have: